Role of quantum dynamics in coherent and incoherent radiation during tunneling ionization: Abstract

 \section{Abstract}

 Radiation during strong-field tunneling ionization is investigated.
-The spontaneous as well as the coherent component of the radiation are calculated and the role of the under-the-barrier dynamics is analyzed.
-The competition of the contribution of different mechanisms in different spectral regions is examined.
-Transition-like radiation (Brunel radiation) is dominated at low-frequencies, Thomson scattering -- at the laser frequencies, and radiative recombination via the three-step process -- at high-order harmonics.
-The under-the-barrier dynamics is shown to enhance the Brunel radiation for near-zero-frequencies in asymmetric laser pulses for spontaneous as well as for the coherent radiation.
+The spontaneous as well as the coherent components of the radiation are calculated describing the ionization dynamics via the strong field approximation and the role of the quantum dynamics at tunneling is analyzed.
+The competition between different mechanisms in different spectral regions is examined.
+Transition-like radiation (Brunel radiation) is dominated at low-frequencies, Thomson scattering at the laser frequency, and radiative recombination via the three-step process at high-order harmonics.
+To distinguish the role of the quantum dynamics, simple man Drude models are developed for the coherent as well as for spontaneous radiation, which are based on the electron trajectory out of the tunneling barrier.
+The quantum dynamics is shown to modify the coherent Brunel radiation for near-zero-frequencies in asymmetric laser pulses.
+The significant role of free-free transitions is demonstrated for the spontaneous radiation in the low-frequency region.